Parents’ FAQ

 Can students get credit for their college courses if they decide to go to university?

-Yes, in many cases students who complete a college program will receive advanced standing in a university program where the college has an articulation agreement with the university.
-To qualify for advanced standing in a university program, students need to have a high academic standing in their college studies.
+Yes, in many cases, students who complete a college program will receive advanced standing in a university program where the college has an articulation agreement with the university.
+To qualify for advanced standing in a university program, students must have a high academic standing in their college studies.
 A full list of articulation agreements between programs offered at Algonquin College’s Pembroke and Canadian universities is available on the college website.